HariniVS/LogicPillars/Readme.md

 ### Command, Event and Actor Identification
 ![Command, Event and Actor Identification](images/event-storming/03-aggregate-identification.png)
 ### Business Flows
-After event storming, we identified five key business flows that represent the core processes of our interview management system.
+After event storming, we identified five key business flows that represent the core processes of our system.
 Each flow consists of commands (actions), events (outcomes), and policies (business rules) that govern the process.
 #### 1. Starting Interview
 ![Starting Interview](images/event-storming/flows/01-starting-interview-flow.png)